MiteshShah/miteshshah.github.io/_posts/sysadmin/2015-06-24-how-to-check-package-is-installed-or-not.markdown

 comments: true
 categories: sysadmin
 excerpt: "As a System Admin, I've to check some Package is installed or not.
 In this article I'll show you how to properly check some package is installed on your system or not."
-tags: [Linux, SysAdmin, SystemAdmin, Debian, Ubuntu]
+tags: [Linux, SysAdmin, Debian, Ubuntu]
 image:
   feature:
 date: 2015-06-24T23:40:22+05:30